-Today I’m going to confess that a few years ago I was a robber in my neighborhood entering people’s houses through lock picking.
+Today I'm going to confess that a few years ago I was a robber in my neighborhood entering people's houses through lock picking with toolset.
 Just Kidding!

 Picking is technically something that robbers would try and more of their skills to talk about.
 However, knowing about the process of picking does not make you a potential thief.
 It's for the sake of understanding your household's security.
 The lock that you bought home with a lot of safety expectations, is it actually worth that trust or not?

 Through picking, you'll come to that conclusion pretty easily.
 And that's the motive for me to write about how to pick a deadbolt lock today, not to train you for becoming a criminal (Nah!) …

 When I say that I'll tell you about how to pick a deadbolt lock for the beginner , definitely some high-end theft mechanism is not going to be the case.
 We will discuss ways using bare basic home available stuff.
 You must have seen in movies people entering a room using bobby pins and wondered Woah, that was easy.
 Well, in real life too that is pretty much possible… We'll get into it!